Who can apply for an Apprenticeship?

 Each Apprentice works to an individual Learning Plan.
 In general terms you can expect it to take 18 months per level to complete the full apprenticeship programme.

 How much will I earn?

-An employer has to pay the Apprentice a realistic wage (minimum of £2.73 per hour).
+An employer has to pay the Apprentice a realistic wage (The minimum of rate is currently £3.90, changing to £4.15 in April 2020).
 The national minimum wage does not apply to Apprentices until after their 19th birthday.
 The qualification is Government funded (16-18), or Government and employer funded (19+).
 This is not a form of training the Apprentice would pay for themselves.